 One of the newest tools Amazon has added to brand owners arsenal is that of the bay to report a violation tool.
 This unique back and tool allows brand owners to search by brand, trademark or product name and find all results within the Amazon system, including those that have been previously archived and no longer have active seller listings.
 In addition, sellers can also upload product images to search for other listings that are using the same or similar images and might be violating their Copyright.
 Sellers are then able to quickly file copyright and trademark infringement‘s against multiple listings using the tool.

-How do I Apply for Amazon Brand Registry 2.0?
+How do I Apply for Amazon Brand Registry?

 In order to get started, you’ll need to log into your Amazon Seller central account using your primary login email.
 From there click the link below and follow the steps as outlined.
 There are two components to brand registry to point out.
 The first is creating and validating your seller information, and the second is enrolling your brand(s).
-Know that Amazon is using a lot of this information for their own gain, so consider being honest but discreet on your seller application.
+Amazon has stated that the more data that brands provide, the more Amazon can use that information to automate protections on the brands behalf to remove potential counterfeit listing updates before they are live.

 1) Creating a Brand Registry Account